If I could tell another woman what I learned, I would tell her not to be afraid to get a second opinion right away.

 You want to find the right cancer treatment for you.
 A second opinion lets you make the best decisions about your care.
 Here are some examples of how a second opinion can help:

-A radiologist reviews your breast imaging tests.
-Additional imaging or another biopsy may be needed to complete your work-up.
-This can help other breast specialists plan your treatment options.
+A radiologist reviews your breast imaging studies.
+Additional imaging or another biopsy may be recommended.
+This can help you and other breast specialists plan your treatment options.

 A medical oncologist reviews your treatment plan.
 The doctor may provide other options or access to clinical trials.